ipfs-search/blog/_posts/2021-05-20-meet-the-team.md

 <img src="/assets/images/avatar_oszka.jpg" alt="drawing" width="200" />

-**Zuzanna Majer** with a background in antropology she brings a human approach to IT projects.
+**Zuzanna Majer** with a background in anthropology, she brings a human approach to IT projects.
 Focuses on user needs and community building.
 Takes care of PR and communication.

 <img src="/assets/images/ali_avatar.jpeg" alt="drawing" width="200" />